Before we get on to the technologies:

 Engineers and technologists still have a lot of work to do.

 The renewable technologies all exist but need to be deployed at scale to realize cost effectiveness and beat out fossil fuels.
-Waiting until they are cheaper will not work; they will only become cheaper with scale and with citizens and governments investing in the long term despite a higher cost today.
+Waiting until they are cheaper will not work; they will only become cheaper with scale and with citizens and governments investing in the long term despite a higher upfront cost today.

 The Yukon Territory government has identified five renewable resources for energy development in the Arctic and subarctic climate zones: